giavac/AWS-CSA-2019-study-notes/Course/Databases/README.md

   * Compute nodes: Store data and execute queries (up to 128 computer nodes max)

 * Pricing:
   * You are charged for the total number of hours you run across all your compute nodes.
+1 unit per node per hour.
-  * You are charged for backups
+  * You are charged for backups.
-  * You are also charged for data transfer within a VPC
+  * You are also charged for data transfer within a VPC.

 * Security:
-  * Encrypted in transit using SSL
+  * Encrypted in transit using SSL.
-  * Encrypted at rest using AES-256 encryption
+  * Encrypted at rest using AES-256 encryption.
-  * By default redshift takes care of key management.
+  * By default Redshift takes care of key management (but you can manage your keys with HSM).

 * Availability:
-  * Is available only in 1 AZ
+  * Is available only in 1 AZ.
   * Can restore the snapshot to new AZ's in the event of an outage.

+* Backups
+  * From 1 (default) to 35 days of data retention.
+  * Redshift tries to maintain at least 3 copies of the data.

 ### [Elasticache](https://aws.amazon.com/elasticache/)